-Mandevilla are actually very easy to care for, they are rarely if ever infested by pests or fungi and need hardly any water....
-But if you want to admire your flower miracle until late autumn, we recommend a little more "depth" in this topic.
-You might also want to read about "general information on Mandevilla" and on the "varieties".
+Mandevilla are actually very easy to care for; they are rarely, if ever, infested by pests or fungi and need hardly any water....
+But, if you want to enjoy the magic of your flowers until late autumn, we recommend looking a little deeper into this topic.
+You might also want to read about "general information on mandevilla" and on the mandevilla "varieties."

-Warm, sunny to semi-shady locations are preferable, such as east or west facing walls or bright winter gardens.
-Since Mandevilla can only survive outside until frost, they are most often cultivated as pot plants.
-This also has the advantage that the flowers are higher than if the plant were on the ground level.
-The plants can remain in the supplied pots if there is no alternative, especially for the XL types.
-Replanting into larger pots makes sense because the plant can grow larger and produce more flowers.
+Warm, sunny to semi-shady locations are favourable, such as east or west facing walls or bright interior winter gardens.
+Since mandevilla can only survive outside until frost, they are most often cultivated as potted plants.
+This also has the advantage that the flowers are immediately higher than when planted in the ground.
+Unless otherwise possible, the plants can remain in their pots if there is no alternative, especially the XL types in the large "decorative pots."
+In general, however, eplanting into larger pots makes sense because the plant can grow larger and produce more flowers.
 The plants must be carefully replanted with a mixture of peat and garden soil; there should be a layer of gravel at the bottom of the plant pot for drainage.
-For the S and M sized Mandevilla, a pot capacity of 4 - 10 litres makes sense, for the XL types with strong growth a pot with 8 to 25 litres should be chose.
-Slim, tall pots are effective, and if at all possible the pots should be raised.
-The pots should be protected against excessive heating by choosing lighter colours.
-It is also possible to use additional cachepots as protection.
-The potting must be windproof and, if appropriate, theft-proof.
-After watering, there should never be stagnant water if you use a cachepot or a saucer.
-Dampness is lehal for Mandevilla!
-Read the general information page to help you choose a climbing aid for the Mandevilla.
+For the S and M mandevilla types, a pot capacity of 4 - 10 litres is best; for the XL types with strong growth-- a pot with 8 to 25 litres.
+Slim, tall pots are effective, and if at all possible, the pots should be raised so that the flowers can soon be at face level.
+Protect the plants from overheating by choosing lighter coloured pots (in any case, not black).
+It is also possible to use additional planters/cachepots as protection.
+If you use a cachepot/planter/saucer, be sure that no stagnant water remains after watering!
+Water logging means certain death for mandevilla!
+Read the general information page to help you choose a climbing aid for your mandevilla.

 Yes, it is actually enough to water 1 - 2 times a week.
-The plants form storage roots, hoard water and need very little of it because their leaves are covered with wax.
-In very hot weather, however, water should be poured daily.
+The plants form storage roots, store water, and need very little of it because their leaves are covered with wax.
+In very hot spells, however, water the mandevilla daily.
 Watering more often stimulates growth!

-The Mandevilla sold by FassadenGrün are already fertilised with long-term fertiliser.
-A liquid fertiliser can be applied every 1 - 2 weeks, especially after replanting.
-This may also favour the colouring of the flowers.
+The mandevilla sold by FassadenGrün are already fertilised with long-term fertiliser.
+Nevertheless, a liquid fertiliser can be applied every 1 - 2 weeks, especially after replanting.
+This may also enhance the colour of the flowers.

-Actually, Mandevillas are not pruned.
-The plants "clean" themselves, i.e. the withered flowers dry out and fall off by themselves.
+Actually, mandevillas do not need to be pruned.
+The plants "clean" themselves-- that is, the withered flowers dry out and fall off.
 The precious shoot growth is never shortened.
-If some shoots become too long, they can be coiled downwards around the plant and form new buds there.
+If some shoots become too long, they can be wrapped/coiled downwards again around the plant and form new buds there.

 Mandevilla plants are designed for one season.
-They are grown over many months in partly heated greenhouses before they're sold, so that they flower at the customer's when they are delivered in April / May.
-Of course Mandevilla can be overwintered, but this is something for the most enthusiast gardeners.
-What is needed is a bright place at 10 - 15 degrees Celsius, e.g. a winter garden or an unheated staircase.
-Sometimes louse infestation might occur here.
-After overwintering, the plants are cut back and fertilised.
-The growth types S and M may have very thin, long shoots in the following year and the flowering might start much later.
+They are grown over many months in partly-heated greenhouses before they're sold, so that they flower in the presence of the customer when they are delivered in April / May.
+Of course, mandevilla can be wintered, but this is something for the most enthusiastic gardeners.
+In this case, they require a bright place at 10 - 15 degrees Celsius, e.g. a winter garden or an unheated staircase.
+Sometimes aphid (plant lice) infestation can occur here.
+After wintering, the plants are cut back and fertilised.
+The growth types S and M may have very thin, long shoots in the following year, and the flowering might start much later.